pkluz/PKHUD/README.md

 - `PKHUD.Controller.sharedController.userInteractionOnUnderlyingViewsEnabled: Bool` defines whether the underlying views respond to touches while the HUD is shown.

 Additionally you are free to create you own custom content views.
-They can either descend from `PKHUD.ContentViews.SquareBaseView`, `PKHUD.ContentViews.WideBaseView` or simply UIView.
+They can either descend from `PKHUD.ContentView.SquareBaseView`, `PKHUD.ContentView.WideBaseView` or simply UIView.

 **Note**: It's neither possible to customize the general look and feel, nor do I plan to add that feature.
 You are free to provide any content views you wish but the blurring, corner radius and shading will remain the same.